What is bonding?

 Are there any risks?
 Dental bonding doesn’t have any major risks.
 But remember the composite resin used in bonding isn’t as strong as your natural teeth.
 It’s possible for the material to chip or separate from your real tooth.
 Chipping or breaking, however, doesn’t occur as often with a crown, veneer, or filling.
 A bonded tooth might chip if you eat ice, chew on hard items, or bite your fingernails.
 The resin also isn’t as stain-resistant as other dental materials.
 You may develop some discoloration if you smoke or drink a lot of coffee.

-Contact Nashville Center for Aesthetic Dentistry – Dr. Dennis Wells.
+Contact Nashville Aesthetic Dentistry – Dennis J. Wells, DDS – Dr. Dennis Wells.
 Make an appointment to discuss dental bonding and a treatment plan that is right for you.

 Location: (Tap to open in Google Maps)